top of page

 SCENE 1

-Byron in Venice, 1818 - relaxing with a fish supper after an exhausting stretch of scribbling and masking
+Venice, 1818 - B is relaxing with a fish supper after an exhausting stretch of scribbling and masking

-B: What am I supposed to drink with fish, Hobhouse – eh - what?
+B: What am I supposed to drink with salt-fish, Hobhouse - eh - what?

-H: Neat Gin I’d imagine – I wouldn’t chance the eau in this place – now, to business Byron – Murray demands your ultimate Canto – is the damned thing ready?
+H: Neat gin I’d imagine - now, to business Byron - Murray demands your ultimate Canto - is the damned thing ready?

 H(whimpers): It's this palazzo!
-I must leave these seductive Italian colour schemes, sumptuous beds, sophas and housemaids - so very different to dear Wimbledon - and which are, one imagines, draining your purse
+It has degraded my homely English sense of fair play (glares at portrait of a near-naked Prelate and his mistress) - I must leave these seductive Italian colour schemes, sumptuous beds, sophas and housemaids - so very different to dear Wimbledon - and which, one imagines, must be draining your purse

 B: It’s safe in your portmanteau